ALLERGIES: SKIN TESTS FOR CHILDREN

 Skin testing for foods has limited value in the diagnosis of a food allergy.
 Consequently, many allergists skip these tests altogether.
 They rely instead on an accurate history and elimination diets.
 Those who do tests for foods find that intradermal tests are more accurate than scratch tests, but the possibility of severe anaphylactic reactions while testing for shellfish, nuts, and strawberries are possible.

-- PAIN IN UPPER MIDABDOMEN: DESCRIPTION AND POSSIBLE MEDICAL PROBLEMS
+- BACKACHE WITH WEAKNESS: DESCRIPTION AND POSSIBLE MEDICAL PROBLEMS

 - Anti Depressants-Sleeping Aid